gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy?
 It's time for bed."
-And with her back as straight as any soldier's, she marched past the sergeant and the tiger's boy.
+And with her back as straight as any soldier's, she swept past the sergeant and the tiger's boy.
-Noxy hurryied to keep up with, wondering if her mother had always been this brave and if every sword was as heavy and awkward as the one she was carrying.
+Noxy hurryied to keep up with, wondering if her mother had always been this brave and if every sword was as heavy as the one she was carrying.

 *Noxy had a dream that night.
 She often had dreams,